stivensanmartin/Data-Science/README.md

 # Data-Science
-This repository is to save all my personal and educational projects done related to data science
+This repository is to save all my personal and educational projects done related to data analysis